How to Speed Up a Slow Laptop: 10 Simple Fixes That Work

 1. Restart Your Laptop Regularly

+It sounds basic, but many people leave their laptops in sleep mode for days or weeks.
 Restarting clears temporary files, applies pending updates, and frees up RAM that background processes have been hoarding.
-A full restart is always the first step when a laptop feels sluggish.
+If your laptop feels sluggish, a full restart is always the first step.

 2. Disable Startup Programs

-Many apps launch automatically when your laptop starts, consuming memory immediately.
-On Windows, press Ctrl + Shift + Esc, click the Startup tab, and disable anything unnecessary.
-On Mac, go to System Settings → General → Login Items.
+Many apps set themselves to launch automatically when your laptop starts, consuming memory before you've even opened a browser.
+On Windows, press Ctrl + Shift + Esc to open Task Manager, click the "Startup" tab, and disable anything you don't need running immediately.
+On Mac, go to System Settings → General → Login Items and remove unnecessary apps.

 3. Free Up Storage Space

 When your hard drive is more than 80% full, performance drops significantly.
-Delete files you no longer need, empty your Recycle Bin, and move photos and videos to an external drive or cloud storage.
-Keep at least 15–20% of your drive free.
+Delete files you no longer need, empty your Recycle Bin / Trash, and move photos, videos, and large files to an external drive or cloud storage (Google Drive, OneDrive, or iCloud).
+On Windows, use the built-in Disk Cleanup tool (search for it in the Start menu).
+Aim to keep at least 15–20% of your drive free.

 4. Run a Malware Scan

-Malware and adware silently consume CPU and memory.
-Run a full scan with Windows Defender or Malwarebytes.
+Malware and adware silently consume CPU and memory in the background.
+Run a full scan with Windows Defender (built into Windows 10/11) or a free tool like Malwarebytes.
 If your laptop started slowing down suddenly, this is one of the first things to check.

 5. Update Your Operating System and Drivers

-Outdated software creates compatibility issues and performance bugs.
+Outdated software can create compatibility issues and performance bugs.
 Ensure Windows or macOS is up to date, and check that your graphics and network drivers are current.
+Updates often contain performance improvements alongside security patches.

 6. Adjust Your Power Settings